nest/nest-simulator/doc/installation/oldvers_install.rst

 Standard configuration
 -------------------------

-To install the packages required for the standard installation use the following command line::
+To install the packages required for the standard installation, use the following command line::

     sudo apt-get install build-essential autoconf automake libtool libltdl7-dev \
-    libreadline6-dev libncurses5-dev libgsl0-dev python-all-dev python-numpy \
+    libreadline6-dev libncurses5-dev libgsl0-dev python3-all-dev python3-numpy \
     python3-scipy python3-matplotlib ipython3

+This command installs some Python 3 libraries.
+Python 3 support was added with NEST 2.4; some Python 2 libraries are not available anymore in modern Ubuntu.

 Then configure NEST using::